This post may contain affiliate links, which help keep this content free. (Full disclosure)

-This eggplant rollatini recipe is an Italian classic that is full of flavor and a healthy dinner that’s easy to make ahead or prep.
-The rolls of eggplant with a cheesy spinach filling are baked together with marinara sauce and some more cheese.
+This eggplant rollatini recipe is one of my favorite easy, healthy dinners in the summer.
+It’s an Italian dish featuring rolls of eggplant baked together with a cheesy spinach filling, marinara sauce, and even more cheese.
 The method is very similar to making zucchini roll ups, and creates a flavor similar to zucchini ravioli (but with eggplant!).